wenjunche/reverse-iframe/README.md

 ## Test with OpenFin Runtime

-This API does not require Runtime, but the example injects API as preload script to any website.
+This API does not require Runtime, but the example injects the API with a preload script to any website.

 1. npm run build
 2. npm run start